steviedc69/Summaries/Databases III/mongodb.md

     db.collectionName.distinct("param")

-### Aggregation functions
+With `.aggregate()`, one can use a multitude of clauses, which get executed in the order they are given.

 Example:

     db.collectionName.aggregate({$match: {"param": "something"}},
                                 {$group: {_id: "$paramX", "totalSum": {$sum: "$paramY"}}})

-With `.aggregate()`, one can use a multitude of clauses, which get executed in the order they are given.

 **`$project:`** extracts the selected fields, _id is always included unless `_id:0` is given, can rename given fiels by passing `newName: "$oldName"`